anakic/querystorm-docs/New docs/Managing packages.md

 1. A developer or a consultant uses the QueryStorm IDE to write a set of Excel functions (in C#, VB.NET or SQL)
 2. Once they've prepared the functions, they publish the package to a feed
 3. End users install the package using the Extensions manager in the QueryStorm Runtime
-4. The end users then use the new functions in Excel workbooks
+4. The end users then use the new functions in their Excel workbooks

 ## Managing NuGet sources